 The electronic way of signing up customers was a new feature introduced a few years ago by Utility Warehouse.
 The old paper application forms were then phased out.
 This has had the benefit of improving accuracy of signups and speed of getting customers on the system.

 If you already have an Apple iPad / iPad mini or an Android based tablet then there is no need to subscribe to the tablet offer.
-It is convenient however for many Distributors to get the official Utility Warehouse tablet as this adds professionalism with the branded case and also has a keyboard which makes entering customer's details much easier!
+It is convenient however for many Partners to get the official Utility Warehouse tablet as this adds professionalism with the branded case and also has a keyboard which makes entering customer's details much easier!

 Utility Warehouse partner with Printwell who are able to provide many different official branded Utility Warehouse printed products.
 In particular they can offer pig shaped business cards which are quirky and memorable and add extra credibility when you are pitching for business.
 They currently cost £79 for 2000.

 Yes - this website has been reviewed and approved by Utility Warehouse head office.
 It is a costly and involved process in setting up your own website.
-The route most Distributors choose is to use their own personalised version of The Utility Warehouse website - you can see what this will look like by clicking on 'save money' above.
-This is included as part of your Distributorship.
+The route most Partners choose is to use their own personalised version of The Utility Warehouse website - you can see what this will look like by clicking on 'save money' above.
+This is included as part of your Partnership.

 You can also send a link to your personalised 'sign up' website to people who have requested it and this is a great way to sign up customers who live a long distance away.